secretstartups/handbook/content/handbook/customer-success/pre-sales-post-sales-transition.md

 In preparation for transitioning the account to post-sales, the CSM should schedule a meeting with the entire [account team](/handbook/customer-success/account-team/) to review details about the customer and the success plan.
 The account team should use the following questions to review details, and define the next steps near-, medium-, and long-term for the customer adoption journey:

-- What are the customer’s objectives & measurable success criteria for the next 6-12 months?
+- What are the customer's objectives & measurable success criteria for the next 6-12 months?
 For each objective discussed, ensure we have answers to the following:
   - Initiative - What activity are we completing?
   - Business Outcome - What customer-defined result do we need to achieve?
   - Success Criteria - How do we measure success?